Trust and Security is Important to us!

 • Partners.
 Travel services (such as hotels) work through online travel agencies like Priceline or Expedia.

 • Online Retailers.
-We don’t usually think of retailers as “partners” or “affiliates,” but in fact they are if the brand holder is a manufacturer.
+We don’t usually think of retailers as “partners” or “affiliates,” but they are if the brand holder is a manufacturer.
 Manufacturers sell through retailers and can benefit from the page ownership strategies discussed here.

 • Ensure affiliates have more relevant ad copy than your competitors by helping them to describe your products and services in depth in their ads and landing pages.